stefanomarrone/mongodb_service/README.md

   * *identifier* - integer: identifier of the model
   * *version* - integer: version number of the model

-* **POST /matforpat**: add the structure of the model describing the structure of a system to the repository *products* catalog of the database
-  * *configuration_name* - string: name of the configuration
-  * file to upload - containing the configuration of the **matforpat** tool to process
-* **GET /matforpat**: retrieve a system model from the *products* catalog of the database
-  * *configuration_name* - string: nam of the configuration whose output are to retrieve

 ## Projects
-The repository has been developed in the context of the **Cosyma** project.
-This notwithstanding, the repository can be used also for the **MatForPat** PRIN project.
+The repository has been developed in the context of the **MatForPat** PRIN project.
+This notwithstanding, the repository can be used also for the **Cosyma** project.

 ## License
 The software is licensed under GPL 2.0